 On 17 March 2020 the Foreign and Commonwealth Office (FCO) advised all UK citizens against non-essential foreign travel for 30 days.

-On 4 April the FCO removed this interim review period and currently states – The FCO extends advice against travelling overseas for an indefinite period.
+On 4 April the FCO removed this interim review period and currently states – The FCO extends advice against all non-essential travel worldwide for an indefinite period.

 Please see the FCO site for guidance: http://www.gov.uk/foreign-travel-advice

 Clients affected by this ban and by travel bans in destination countries should contact their travel insurance companies for advice on how to reclaim costs.